Server descriptor format

 All bridges SHOULD include this line.
 Non-bridges MUST NOT include it.

-BridgeDB SHOULD treat unrecognized Method values as if they were "none".
+The bridge distributor SHOULD treat unrecognized Method values as if they were “none”.

 (Default: “any”)